What’s the difference between SEO and Google Ads?

 SEO (Search Engine Optimisation) refers to the information/content you have on your website.
 By having carefully chosen text on each page of your site, you can help influence the ranking your site has on search engines like Google.
-We’ll refer to Google as the search engine as it is the most utilised worldwide and therefore has the most impact.
+We’ll refer to Google as the search engine as it is the most utilized worldwide and therefore has the most impact.

-From time to time, Google sends robots or bots out to trawl through content on the internet to decipher what is the most relevant and up to date information.
+From time to time, Google sends robots or bots out to trawl through content on the internet to decipher what is the most relevant and up-to-date information.
 This is a factor that helps Google determine your ranking.
 So, by having relevant and regularly updated content on a website, Google is more likely to pay attention to that site and rank it above other outdated or static ones.

 How is it done?